gmsirimanna/shoe_collection/README.md

 //TODO
 1) Select shoe size and add to cart
 2) Add many soes from same type
+3) Use shared Preferences to load cart list when app loading

 ## How to Use